 Recommended by Rai of a Rai of Light

-Haiti, found between the Caribbean Sea and the North Atlantic Ocean on the island of Hispaniola, offers the chance to experience beautiful scenery, interesting history, a vibrant culture, and good food.
+Haiti, found between the Caribbean Sea and the North Atlantic Ocean on the island of Hispaniola, offers the chance to experience beautiful scenery, interesting history, a vibrant culture, good food, and one of the cheapest tropical vacations.

 This tiny, tropical country has an interesting past as the only nation to achieve freedom as a result of a revolution by an enslaved population.
 It also hosts a rich culture that is unique in the region.